miklevin/Pipulate.com/software.md

 > Run if called as a .py-file but don't run if imported.

+This also assumes you've ***def***ined a function in the .py-file called "main" that can be called in this way.
+If no def main(): is there, this code will fail.
+But if you completely remove these lines, the code will run just the same.
+Harumpf!
+Stuff like this we seasoned Pythonistas fail to explain to the newbs, but they're such important humps to get over.

+#### Pythonic Indoctrination

 There's a lot in Python that you just have to be told.
+At first you'll feel like a \_\_dunder_\_.head(), not knowing that you're looking at someone's privates when you see double-underscore, or that a .dotsomething is a function definition while .dotsomething() is actually ***calling*** that same function, simultaneously providing a place where you could provide input (between the parenthesis) if needed.

+#### Don't Get Py Charmed by Intellisense

+Also, a .dotsomething might actually be a simple property like width or height instead of a function definition, so you've got to explore those objects with dir() and help() to see what's what.
+Every variablename in Python is a potential object to explore.
+Get to know its type().
+While this can be frustrating, beware power-tools.
+It doesn't make sense to rely on Microsoft Intellisense for your inquisitive abilities, so beware of being charmed by VSCode.

-It will make sense after awhile.
+This will all make sense after awhile.
 There's a few simple rules that govern it all so don't worry.

+#### Recursion Protection

 And in case you're wondering, filename.py can import foo.py, but foo.py can also import filename.py to no ill effect.
 You'd probably want to avoid it for simplicity's sake, but such is the resiliency of Python that such circular import reference won't break your code.
 On a similar note, you can re-import foo.py from filename.py repeatedly to no ill effect.

+#### The Zen of Python

 If you want deeper insight into the Zen of Python: